 I found it extremely difficult to pick out each individual vocal part from a multi-part texture, so there might be subtle differences between my transcription of the first line and the actual performance.
 (For example, it sounds like the line begins and ends with only one vocal harmony but features two in the middle, but I’m not positive this is true.)
 This is pretty close, however.

 It appears this harmonization is intended to accomplish two things.
 First, it attempts to match, or at least not clash too much with, the underlying chords.
 Especially on most of the longer notes, the harmonies roughly match the chords, as we see on the syllables “been,” “built” and “round,” as well as the end of the word “life.”

 There are, however, a number of harmonies that don’t match the chords very closely.
 Nicks’ own melody clashes somewhat with the underlying chords.
 The Bb on the syllable “of,” in particular, clashes with the chord beneath it.
 Instead of attempting to smooth over these dissonances, the background vocals attempt to preserve the trajectory of Nicks’ melody, sometimes resulting in more dissonance.
 On “of,” for example, the background singers seem to sing a D and an F, completing a Bb major chord against the F/A chord in the guitar.

 It’s possible these seemingly clashing harmonies weren’t an intentional strategy on anyone’s part.
 Either way, they sound terrific.
-The differences between what’s going on in the guitar part and what’s going on in the vocal harmonies shows that if something sounds good, you shouldn’t fix it.
+The differences between what’s going on in the guitar part and what’s going on in the vocal harmonies show that if something sounds good, you shouldn’t fix it.
 Achieving the right blend in your vocal harmonies can be as much about following the trajectory of the melody as it is about following the chords.